MAK947/SimplePythonBlockchain/README.md

 # SimplePythonBlockchain
-Source code for a simple blockchain in Python from Maximilian's udemy course 'Python: The Practical Guide'
+A minimum viable blockchain in Python